Menu

 EYFS

-Development Matters 2021 states:
+Development Matters 2023 states:

-By creating games and providing opportunities to play both indoors and outdoors, adults can support children to develop their core strength, stability, balance, spatial awareness, co-ordination and agility.
+Physical activity is vital in children’s all-round development, enabling them to pursue happy, healthy and active lives.
+By creating games and providing opportunities for play both indoors and outdoors, adults can support children to develop their core strength, stability, balance, spatial awareness, co-ordination and agility.
+Gross motor skills provide the foundation for developing healthy bodies and social and emotional well-being.

 3-4 year olds